Sir John Arnot: Family

 He married twice: firstly to Margaret Craig of Riccarton, daughter of Thomas Craig of Riccarton.
 They had two daughters, Rachel and Marion.

 Margaret Craig had a financial interest in lead mining.
 She was part-owner, with John and Robert Johnsoun, of lead ore produced under a royal lease by the Earl of Atholl and George Douglas of Parkhead.
 The lead ore was taken to Leith and stored in a cellar belonging to John Dalmahoy.
 There was a disagreement in 1574, and Helen Barron, the wife of Robert Johnsoun, put new locks on the cellar.
 Regent Morton asked them to share their rights to a third part of the ore.

-After Margaret Craig's death in 1615 Arnot. married Helen Johnston, and has one further daughter, Helen or Helena Arnot (1568-1650).
+After Margaret Craig's death in 1615 Arnot married Helen Johnston, and has one further daughter, Helen or Helena Arnot (1568-1650).
 Helen married Sir George Hume or Home of Manderston.
 George Home owed Sir John £14,000 but was apparently upset at receiving nothing in his will.
 The relationship between George and Helen deteriorated to the point that she was accused of witchcraft against him in 1629/1630.
 Not surprisingly she divorced him in November 1630.
-This was forty years after the North Berwick witch trials.

 His daughter Marion Arnot married James Nisbet (1557-1621), a son of Henry Nisbet of Dean and brother of William Nisbet of Dean.
 Marion Arnot inherited Lochend House at Restalrig from her father.
 James Nisbet was known as James Nisbet of Restalrig after the marriage.

 His sister Rachel Arnot (died 1626) married the Edinburgh burgess, Archibald Johnston of Warriston, ancestor of the future Lord Provost Sir Patrick Johnston.

+Some sources describe James Arnot, an Edinburgh merchant, as his son.
+James Arnot acquired Fast Castle, and sold it to Mary Sutton, Countess of Home in 1620.
+She sold the castle to Harry Stewart.

 It is thought that Alexander Home of North Berwick, Provost of Edinburgh from 1593 to 1597, was an in-law or cousin.